superseriousbusiness/gotosocial/docs/admin/domain_permission_subscriptions.md

 Via the [admin settings panel](./settings.md#subscriptions), you can create and manage domain permission subscriptions.

 Domain permission subscriptions allow you to specify a URL at which a permission list is hosted.
-Every 24hrs at 11pm (by default), your instance will fetch and parse each subscribed list, and create domain permissions (or domain permission drafts) based on entries in the lists.
+Every 24hrs at 11pm (by default), your instance will fetch and parse each list you're subscribed to, in order of priority (highest to lowest), and create domain permissions (or domain permission drafts) based on entries discovered in the lists.

-## Limitations
+Each domain permission subscription can be used to create domain allow or domain block entries.

+!!! warning
     Currently, via blocklist subscriptions it is only possible to create "suspend" level domain blocks; other severities are not yet supported.
 Entries of severity "silence" or "limit" etc. on subscribed blocklists will be skipped.

 ## Priority